srinadh99/AstroFormer/README.md

 # AstroFormer
-The VisionTransformer for Astronomical Image Processing
+The VisionTransformer for Astronomical Source Separation